(1) Interpreting Apocalyptic Symbolism

 (4) The Doctrine of Imminent Return of Christ Exposed

 If we listen to most prophecy teachers, Jesus was soon to come for the past 2000 years, but that is not true.
-The pre-tribulation Rapture theory includes the doctrine of the imminent return of Christ; this doctrine says the Rapture can happen at any moment, followed by the 7-year Great Tribulation, and that it could have happened at any time since Christ returned to heaven.
+The Pre-tribulation Rapture theory includes the doctrine of the imminent return of Christ; this doctrine says the Rapture can happen at any moment, followed by the 7-year GT, and that it could have happened at any time since Christ returned to heaven.
 These two doctrines are welded together like steel, and therefore cannot be separated.
 Just because we do not know when the end will come does not mean it is imminent.
 There are in fact many verses of Scripture which prove that Jesus would stay away a long time.
-Here is an example:
+Here is one passage:

-These verses describe many years of history, “Nation will rise against nation.”
+These verses describe many years of history, “nation will rise against nation.”
 This means many wars will take place before Christ returns.
-This statement alone destroys the imminent Rapture/return theory, because it shows that there is a specific end to the Gospel Age, and that it is in the distant future from the time of Christ and even after many years of history, “the end is still to come.”
-But we are finally at the door of the end.
+This statement alone destroys the imminent Rapture/return theory, because it shows that there is a specific end to the Gospel Age, and that it is in the distant future from the time of Christ and even after many years of history, “the end is still to come” (NIV).
+But now that it has been 2,000 years, we are finally in the Great Trib.

-In Matthew 25, in the parable of the ten virgins, it says, “While the bridegroom tarried, they all slumbered and slept” (v.5, KJV).
+In Matthew 25 in the parable of the ten virgins it says, “While the bridegroom tarried, they all slumbered and slept” (v.5, KJV).
 That word, “tarried” means “delayed.”
-This is another passage that says he will not come soon after he left.
-In another passage about a servant who beats the other servants, Jesus said:
+So, this is another passage that says he will not come soon after he left.
+Matt.
+24 has a parable about a servant who beats the other servants; Jesus said:

 And Paul actually taught against the imminent Rapture theory.
 Yes, Paul spoke out in Scripture against the belief in an imminent return of Christ: